 The book is one of the recommended (not required) textbooks for her CU Anschutz health equity class in Health Systems, Management and Policy.

-Sauaia has relinquished any authors’ rights and will direct all book proceeds to Partners in Health, the organization founded by Dr. Paul Farmer and colleagues.
+Sauaia has relinquished any author's rights and will direct all book proceeds to Partners in Health, an organization founded by Dr. Paul Farmer and colleagues.